 In addition, during the 2019 Queensland Music Festival, Glenn Shorrock and his band will headline an outback tour, performing in regional Queensland towns including Chinchilla, Moranbah, Hughenden, Barcaldine, Birdsville, Cunnamulla and Beaudesert.
 During the finale of each regional concert Glenn will perform ‘Help is on its Way’, accompanied by local voices.
 If you live in regional Queensland this may be your once in a lifetime opportunity to sing with a legendary Australian artist.

 For regional tour details, click here.

 In May 2019, after the Festival has officially announced this project, we hope you will include ‘Help is on its Way’ in your performance repertoire.
 All we ask is that your audience know that this is part of a national initiative in support of mental health awareness, particularly for our men and boys.
 There will also be opportunities for choirs to pop-up and perform during the Queensland Music Festival and on the day of the final event as well as many other ways to be involved.

 Registrations for 2019 are now closed.

 The Help is on its Way Project is the sequel to You’re the Voice the acclaimed highlight of QMF 2017 in which thousands of choristers united their voices to turn the tide on domestic violence, along with special guest artist John Farnham.

-QMF is grateful for the support and advice of the Black Dog Institute, a medical research institute focused on mental health, suicide prevention and e-health research, and Roses in the Ocean, a leading organisation for lived experience of suicide in Australia that exists to save lives and reduce emotional pain.
+QMF is grateful for the support and advice of the Black Dog Institute, a medical research institute focused on mental health, suicide prevention and e-health research, and Roses in the Ocean, a leading organisation for lived experience of suicide in Australia that exists to change the way suicide is spoken about, understood and prevented.

 The Help is on its Way project is presented by Queensland Music Festival and Brisbane City Council with the support of the Australia Council for the Arts.